 In order to identify infection, RNA (genetic material of HIV virus) levels are measured in the bloodstream.
 In the case of an infected patient, RNA levels get pretty high during the primary (acute) infection stage, often above 100,000 copies per ml.

 There is no need to overly worry about False Positives or False Negatives, because the actual viral load count will be compared to the minimum count required to have a positive result.
 Like with any clinical test we provide, your results will be reviewed by an actual Physician, and the best recommendations will be given to you.

 HIV RNA testing, is becoming the primary test for early detection of the HIV in persons who believe they have been exposed to it.

 When Can the HIV RNA Test be Used?

-- Possible HIV-1 exposure in past twelve weeks
+- Possible HIV exposure within past two weeks

 - Children born to mothers who are HIV positive

 Why should you choose the HIV RNA test instead of others?.